Role and missions

 Méka Brunel is a business leader in the real estate industry.
 She is an ETP engineer, an Executive MBA from HEC and FRICS.
 As of 1996 she held a range of management positions at Simco, which later merged with Gecina.
 In 2006, she became Chief Executive Officer of Eurosic, before joining Ivanhoé Cambridge in 2009 as Executive President of its European real estate activities.
 She has been a Director at Gecina since 2014 and was appointed as its Chief Executive Officer in January 2017.
 Fully involved in corporate life and professional bodies (Director of Crédit Foncier de France, honorary Chair of the HQE Association - France GBC, Director of FSIF and EPRA), Méka Brunel was appointed in October 2017 to chair the Métropole du Grand Paris (Greater Paris metropolitan authority) development board.
 She was also named Professional of the Year in the 2013 and 2018 Pierres d’Or awards.

-A graduate of Dauphine and the Sorbonne – DESS in Banking and Finance – holder of a DESCF, Nicolas Dutreuil began his career at KPMG Audit before joining the Investment Banking Department at Calyon, where he stayed from 1999 to 2006.
-From 2006 to 2009 he held various positions as Chief Operating Officer and Chief Financial Officer at Dolmes Real Estate and Investment Banking Director at Crédit Suisse.
-From 2009 to 2013, Nicolas Dutreuil was Deputy CFO of Icade in charge of mergers & acquisitions, financing, treasury, and investor relations.
-Nicolas Dutreuil joined Gecina in 2013 as Executive Director, Finance.
-He became Deputy Chief Financial Officer in 2019.
+A Dauphine and Sorbonne graduate, with a postgraduate DESS in banking and finance, as well as a postgraduate DESCF in accounting and finance, Nicolas Dutreuil began his career at KPMG Audit, before moving to the Investment Banking Department at Calyon, where he stayed from 1999 to 2006.
+From 2006 to 2009, he was Head of Operations and Finance for Dolmea Real Estate, then Head of Investment Banking at Crédit Suisse.
+From 2009 to 2013, Nicolas Dutreuil was Deputy Finance Director at Icade, where his responsibilities included mergers-acquisitions, financing, cash management and investor relations.
+Nicolas Dutreuil joined Gecina in September 2013 as Chief Financial Officer before becoming Deputy CEO in charge of Finance in march 2019.

 Frédéric Vern is a Rouen University (private law), Leuven University (European commercial law) and Sciences-Po Paris graduate, a qualified attorney and an associate professor at Sciences-Po Paris.
 Following several years as a lawyer with Freshfields Bruckhaus Deringer (2002-2007) and Mayer Brown (2007-2010), he joined Ivanhoé Cambridge Europe in May 2010, serving as Vice President Legal Affairs Europe.
 In 2017, Frédéric Vern joined Gecina to head up all corporate and real estate legal functions, as well as the Board’s secretary’s office.
 He has been appointed General Secretary on 1st March 2019. has been appointed General Secretary, in charge of the legal department and the Board secretary’s office.
 He also oversees Gecina’s company foundation.